There are two places where indexes to birth, marriage and death certificates are held:

 When looking for Birth, Deaths or Marriages in the Tameside region of East Manchester go to the CheshireBMD web site at:

-You can order Tameside certificates by post by printing off the application form, or by credit card on-line at:
+You can order Tameside certificates by post by printing off the application form, or by credit card on-line at, follow the instructions for online ordering on the Cheshire BMD website

-Certificates cost £9.00 from Local Register Offices and £9.25 from the GRO at Southport.
-Remember though that local BMD projects are helping to make it less likely that you will order the wrong certificate and that the GRO at Southport even charge you half price when they can't find the relevant certificate.
+Certificates cost £11.00 from Local Register Offices.
+Remember though that local BMD projects are helping to make it less likely that you will order the wrong certificate and local register offices may also help by checking additional information to try and make sure they send you the right certificate.
+The GRO at Southport no longer offers this addditonal service and even charge you half price when they can't find the relevant certificate.

 Other counties have joined the project incuding, Lancashire, Yorkshire, Staffordshire, West Midlands, North Wales, Bath , Berkshire, Wiltshire and the North East of England.
 Please go to the UK BMD Project for more information.
 These are now cross database searchable by clicking on Local BMD and then UKBMDsearch.
 Check the coverage pages for other areas, since this project is not neccesarily as advanced in other registration districts.
 It's no use complaining that you can't find a birth for someone in say 1930, when these have only been checked and uploaded up until 1910.